What is Apache Flink? — Operations #

 Run Your Applications Non-Stop 24/7 #

 Machine and process failures are ubiquitous in distributed systems.
-A distributed stream processors like Flink must recover from failures in order to be able to run streaming applications 24/7.
+A distributed stream processor like Flink must recover from failures in order to be able to run streaming applications 24/7.
 Obviously, this does not only mean to restart an application after a failure but also to ensure that its internal state remains consistent, such that the application can continue processing as if the failure had never happened.

 Flink provides several features to ensure that applications keep running and remain consistent: